HLW International: Smith, Smith Lundberg & Waehler (1964–1968)

-History of Haines, Lundberg & Waehler (1968-present)
+History of Haines, Lundberg & Waehler (1968–present)

-Following Perry Coke Smith's retirement in 1968, the firm's name was changed to Haines, Lundberg Waehler or HLW.
+Following Perry Coke Smith's retirement in 1968, the firm's name was changed to Haines, Lundberg Waehler, or HLW.
 International projects allowed the firm to bring their designs outside the United States in the late 1960s and early 1970s, including the Centro Sperimentale Metallurgico, a research center for the development of steel projects was completed on a 125 acre site outside Rome and the International Institute Of Tropical Agriculture, a research and housing facility on a 3000 acre site in Ibadan, Nigeria.
 In order to accommodate growth in its overseas practice, the firm created a new division of operations, HLW International, with its first offices in Beirut and then in Athens with projects extending to Lebanon and Saudi Arabia.

 In 1982, the first Midtown Manhattan office of the U.S. Trust Corporation was restored by the firm to the original 1896 design by McKim Mead and White, while accommodating the requirements of a 1980s office.
 HLW won awards from the New York Landmarks Conservancy, the Building Owners and Managers Association, and the Metropolitan Chapter of the Victorian Society in America.
 In 1983, significant modifications were made for the existing Chemical Bank World Headquarters at 277 Park Avenue in Manhattan.
 This design included the enclosure of an existing plaza to create Chemcourt, which provided the city with a park-like enclosed space.

-Showcasing Adaptive Use Restoration/Adaptive Use Office Space

-In 1980, Haines, Lundberg & Waehler acquired the Van Dorn Mill in the Franklin Corners, New Jersey section of Bernards Township, New Jersey to convert into office space.
-The mill had been vacant since 1941 and was in terrible shape, but they were not phased.

-The mill's interior space was adapted by restoring the workings of the original mill while creating efficient office space for their employees.
-Restoration costs were estimated to be above $500,000, according to Frank J. Waehler, the partner who led the effort.
-The interior of the old mill was modified to accommodate 18 HLW employees along with restored power trains on the ceiling, a wooden exposed auger down the center of the facility, lower level water wheel, pulverizing stones on the outside and other parts of the original hydro powered grist mill that dates back to 1842 when Ferdinand VanDorn built the mill for just under $5,000.